rcrews/docs-website/runtime/7.0.3/howto-data-access.md

 addresses enterprise data warehouse demands for transactional data in the ORC file format.
 Impala performs high-performance, low-latency SQL queries on data in Parquet and other formats.
 Hue is a web-based interactive editor for querying the Hive metastore that also creates Oozie workflows.
+DAS is a web application for performing operations on Hive tables and also provides recommendations for optimizing the performance of your queries.